 - Create a new test in Test Factory.

 - Add an Iterate While loop to go through the complete queue of messages.

-- Add a Subscribe action inside the loop and set the queue name and configure it for Browse mode.
+- Add a Subscribe action inside the loop and set the queue name and configure it for Watch mode.